 Title 23 of NRS governs public employment.
 This bill authorizes discussions of workplace relations between the State and certain state employees.
-Section 44 of this bill expands the duties of and renames the Local Government Employee-Management Relations Board as the Public Employment Relations Board.
-In addition to addressing labor matters between local governmental employers and employees, sections 17-19 of this bill expand the duties of the Public Employment Relations Board to include hearing and deciding disputes between the State and certain state employees.
-Sections 20-22 of this bill authorize certain state employees to organize and join employee organizations, or refrain from engaging in that activity, and, as applicable, to discuss workplace relations through exclusive representatives.
-Sections 23 and 24 of this bill prescribe certain unfair labor practices in the context of discussions of workplace relations.
-Section 25 of this bill provides for the creation and organization of workplace relations units of state employees.
-Sections 26-29 of this bill provide for the election or designation of exclusive representatives of workplace relations units.
-Section 30 of this bill requires the exclusive representative of a workplace relations unit to engage in discussions of workplace relations with the Executive Department of the State Government on behalf of the employees within the unit.
+Sections 18-20 of this bill expand the duties of the Personnel Commission to include hearing and deciding disputes between the State and certain state employees.
+Section 21 of this bill authorizes certain state employees to organize and join employee organizations, or refrain from engaging in that activity, and, as applicable, to discuss workplace relations through exclusive representatives.
+Section 22 of this bill establishes requirements concerning workplace relations agreements.
+Sections 24 and 25 of this bill prescribe certain unfair labor practices in the context of discussions of workplace relations.
+Section 27 of this bill provides for the creation and organization of workplace relations units of state employees.
+Sections 28-31 of this bill provide for the election or designation of exclusive representatives of workplace relations units.
+Section 32 of this bill requires the exclusive representative of a workplace relations unit to engage in discussions of workplace relations with the Executive Department of the State Government on behalf of the employees within the unit.

-Section 32 of this bill requires the Executive Department and an exclusive representative to begin negotiations regarding a workplace relations agreement if one party notifies the other of a desire to negotiate.
-Sections 33-36 of this bill provide for mediation, arbitration and judicial review of disputes between the Executive Department and a workplace relations unit.
-Section 38 of this bill authorizes certain supplemental discussions between the Executive Department and the exclusive representative of a workplace relations unit of any terms and conditions of employment that do not affect all of the employees of the workplace relations unit.
+Section 34 of this bill requires the Executive Department and an exclusive representative to begin negotiations regarding a workplace relations agreement within 60 days after one party notifies the other of a desire to negotiate.
+Sections 35-38 of this bill provide for mediation, arbitration and judicial review of disputes between the Executive Department and a workplace relations unit.
+Section 40 of this bill authorizes certain supplemental discussions between the Executive Department and the exclusive representative of a workplace relations unit of any terms and conditions of employment that do not affect all the employees of the workplace relations unit.
+Section 42.3 of this bill authorizes the State to suspend the applicability of a workplace relations agreement in situations of emergency.
+Section 42.5 requires that any workplace relations agreement be posted on the Internet website of the State, if any.